Differences between Ash’ari and Ma’turidi schools of theology.

 Bismillahirahmanirraheem,

-RE: Diffrenences between Ash’ari and Ma’turidi schools, the following are my personal positions on each difference.
+RE: 12 Diffrenences between Ash’ari and Ma’turidi schools by Kemal Pasha, the following are my personal positions on each difference.

-Rationally, Takwin (creating) cannot be a reality without the creation to validate the creating just as one cannot strike unless something is struck which is the example of the Ash’aris use in this debate.
+According to Ash’aris Takwin (creating) cannot be a reality without the creation to fulfill the act of creating just as one cannot strike unless something is struck which is the example of the Ash’aris use in this argument.
 Creating to them necessitates a result of the action of creating i.e a creation.
-So due to this they opt not to say Allah has a pre-eternal attribute of At Takwin and instead say that it is by his pre-eternal attribute of Al Qudra that he creates.
+So due to this they opt not to say Allah has a pre-eternal attribute called At Takwin to guard from implicating pre-eternality to the creation and instead say that it is by his pre-eternal attribute of Al Qudra (Power) that he creates and this seems more rational a view to hold.

-Similarly Allah is Ad Darr (The Destroyer) before anything was created to be destroyed, He is Ad Darr in pre-eternity without any necessity to destroy to validate his name, it is implausible to say that he has been pre-eternally destroying before anything was created to destroy, this is inconceivable, similarly with creating.
-This proves there are some pre-eternal names of Allah from which attributes become active after creating without any change to his essence or pre-eternality, like creating, destroying, bringing death, giving life, distributing justice (requiring injustice) and distribution of rizq.
-This can be confirmed by scripture.
+Similarly Allah is Ad Darr (The Destroyer) before anything was created to be destroyed, He is Ad Darr in pre-eternity without any necessity to destroy to validate his name, it is implausible to say that he has been pre-eternally destroying before anything was created to destroy, this is inconceivable, similarly with being a creator and creating and Allah knows best.

 2. Kalam of Allah: